djo1975/toDoList/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 To-Do-List <a name="about-project"></a>
+# 📖 To Do list: add & remove <a name="about-project"></a>

-** To-Do-List** In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+** To Do list: add & remove** In this project, you will implement the CRUD (create, read, update, delete) methods.
+All the elements of the user interface will be fully functional and your application will be completed.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>